Square Brackets

 Today, we're releasing two big improvements to Acorn's type system.
 The first is typeclasses.

 We've deployed a new version of the Acorn Prover, 0.0.5, with support for a commonly requested feature: generic types.
-For example, the standard library now has a Pair
+For example, the standard library now has a Pair structure:

-structure Pair<T, U> {
+structure Pair[T, U] {

 first: T